 Section 8 of the USHA (42 U.S.C.
 1437f) authorizes housing assistance to aid lower-income families in renting safe and decent housing.
 Housing assistance payments are limited by FMRs established by HUD for different geographic areas.
 In the HCV program, the FMR is the basis for determining the "payment standard amount" used to calculate the maximum monthly subsidy for an assisted family (see 24 CFR 982.503).
-In general, the FMR for an area is the amount that would be needed to pay the gross rent (shelter rent plus utilities) of privately owned, decent, and safe rental housing of a modest (non-luxury) nature with suitable amenities.
+In general, the FMR for an area is the amount that would be needed to pay the gross rent (shelter rent plus utilities) of privately owned, decent, and safe rental housing of a modest (non-luxury) nature with suitable amenities is typically set at the 40th percentile of the distribution of gross rents.
 In addition, all rents subsidized under the HCV program must meet reasonable rent standards.
 HUD's regulations at 24 CFR 888.113 permit the Department to establish 50th percentile FMRs for certain areas.